kiril-dim/llm-lecture-course/lecture_7/lecture_7_plan.md

 - Next-token prediction requires world model
 - Compression favors generalizable patterns
-- Larger models = better compression = better world models
+- Discussion: Is this sufficient explanation?

 #### **Circuit Formation**

-- Neural networks form specialized "circuits" for subtasks
+- Neural networks form specialized "circuits"
-- Larger models have more circuits
-- Composition of circuits enables complex behaviors
+- Composition enables complex behaviors
+- Connection to interpretability research

 #### **Grokking at Scale**

-- Models may "grok" (suddenly understand) at scale
+- Sudden understanding after extended training
 - Transition from memorization to generalization
-- Similar to small model grokking, but at larger scale

-#### **Emergent Optimization**

-- Transformers can implement optimization algorithms
-- ICL as learned optimization
-- Enables adaptation without gradients

 #### **The Scaling Hypothesis**

-- Intelligence may be primarily about scale
+- Is intelligence primarily about scale?
-- Architecture and training objective matter less
+- Arguments for and against
-- Controversial: some argue fundamentally new ideas needed

-**Discussion:** Is scale enough?
-What's missing?
+- What's missing from pure scaling?

+**Discussion questions:** Is scale sufficient?
+What architectural innovations might help?

+**Format:** Conceptual markdown, no code

 ---

 ### 8. Implications and Future Directions (10-15 min)

+**Style:** Forward-looking discussion

 **Topics:**

 #### **For AI Development**

-- Bigger models likely more capable
+- Bigger models likely more capable, but diminishing returns
-- But: diminishing returns, efficiency concerns
-- Need: better evaluation, safety research
+- Efficiency concerns and alternatives to pure scaling

 #### **For AI Safety**

 - Unpredictable capabilities complicate safety
-- Need to anticipate what emerges
-- Alignment becomes more critical (Lecture 8 preview)

-#### **For Applications**

-- Generalist models vs specialist models
-- When to use LLMs vs fine-tuned models
-- Cost-benefit of scale
+- Preview of Lecture 8: Why alignment matters

 #### **Open Questions**

 - Will emergence continue indefinitely?
 - What capabilities remain out of reach?
 - Can we predict emergence before building?

+**Format:** Discussion-oriented, no code

 ---